lsprangers/lsprangers.github.io/docs/aws_sap/CACHE.md

 ### Pricing and Performance
 - Pricing is done by where the CF Origin server sits
-- If we have all regions, it's the best performance, but costs the most
+- If you have all regions, it's the best performance, but costs the most
     - Price Class 100 is least expensive regions covered, and so is the least expensive
     - Price Class 200 is most regions but excludes the most expensive ones
     - Price Class All means all regions, best performance